Notice of Privacy Practices

 We will not disclose your PHI in return for any financial compensation without your authorization.

-When a research study involves your treatment, we may share your health information with researchers after you have signed a specific written authorization, or in very limited circumstances, when the Nicklaus Children's Hospital Institutional Review Board (IRB) issues a waiver after having ensured that safeguards are in place to protect your privacy.
+We may share your health information with researchers after you have signed a specific written authorization for a specific research study.
+In very limited circumstances, we may share your health information with researchers when the Institutional Review Board (IRB) issues a waiver after having ensured that safeguards are in place to protect your privacy.
 An IRB is a committee responsible for protecting individual research subjects and ensuring that research is conducted ethically.
 All research projects are subject to special approval by the IRB.
-You will not be enrolled in a research project that is not reviewed and approved by an IRB.
+Your health information will not be used and you will not be asked to participate in a research project that is not reviewed and approved by an IRB.

 Other Uses and Disclosure of Your PHI

-Other uses and disclosures of your PHI not covered by this Notice or the laws that apply to Nicklaus Children's Hospital will be made only with your written permission (authorization), which authorization may be revoked as described below.
+Other uses and disclosures of your PHI not covered by this Notice or the laws that apply to MCHS will be made only with your written permission (authorization), which authorization may be revoked as described below.

 YOUR RIGHTS REGARDING HEALTH INFORMATION ABOUT YOU